cKlee/marcspec-article/article.md

 For those who don't: It is a simple way to express that we talk about the content of the subfield 'a' of the field '245' in a MARC record.
 You can do this with every combination of field and subfield possible by the MARC specification.
 In general this is referred to as __MARC field specification__ or shorter a __MARC spec__.

 Such field specifications are commonly used for documentation or illustrative issues like mappings (see [[^3]]).
-But also existing tools like solrmarc [[^4]] or Traject [[^5]] are using their own flavour of MARC field specifications as a tool specific configuration language.
+But also existing tools like solrmarc [[^4]] or Traject [[^5]] are using their own flavor of MARC field specifications as a tool specific configuration language.
 You cannot expect the same MARC field specification is working across different tools.

 The purpose of the hereby described specification __MARCspec__ [[^6]] is it to unify the way a MARC field specification is expressed.
-MARCspec parsers could then be build on top of this specification working as a basis of different tools and assuring a common syntax for MARC field specifications across different tools.
+MARCspec parsers could then be built on top of this specification working as a basis of different tools and assuring a common syntax for MARC field specifications across different tools.

 The current version of MARCspec is a preliminary draft for open discussion.
 Feedback [[^7]] is welcome!